jpverkamp/blog/content/programming/advent-of-code/2021/2021-12-22-cubinator.md

 #### Optimiation: Octree

-One thing that I think would really work for this problem would be to use {{< wikipedia "octrees" >}}.
+One thing that I think would really work for this problem would be to use [[wiki:octrees]]().
 Rather than representing a list of cubes, we could split the entire space into one giant octree.
 Then when we need to break apart a given cube, we can do so with the built in octree stuff and not have to check every cube against every other cube (that gets *very* expensive).
 The hardest bit to get right would probably be once cubes span multiple nodes (at multiple levels of the octree).
 Worth considering though?